zaki-prod/Alx_notes_Management_System/README.md

 Contact

-Developed by Amir MicaelFor any queries, reach out to me at: zakiprod04@gmail.com
+Developed by Amir Micael For any queries, reach out to me at: zakiprod04@gmail.com